Circuit Splits

 Active disagreements among the federal circuit courts on questions of federal law.
 Where circuits conflict, the Supreme Court often steps in to resolve the split.
 Cases with ★ are already before the Court.

-What legal standards govern claims of discrimination in the operation of places of public accommodation under Title II of the Civil Rights Act?
+What legal standards govern claims of discrimination or unfair treatment in the operation of hospitality or business establishments under federal civil rights law?

 Whether the Federal Aviation Administration Authorization Act of 1994 (FAAAA) preempts state-law negligence claims against freight brokers who arrange transportation of property by motor carriers.

-Holds that state-law negligence claims against freight brokers for negligent hiring of carriers are not preempted by the FAAAA because they do not directly regulate broker services.
+Holds that state-law negligence claims against freight brokers are not preempted by the FAAAA because they are generally applicable common-law duties rather than regulations targeting broker services.

 Whether workers who distribute baked goods to retail stores qualify as 'transportation workers engaged in foreign or interstate commerce' under Section 1 of the Federal Arbitration Act, thereby exempting them from mandatory arbitration agreements.

-Circuits disagree on the scope of the Section 1 exemption for transportation workers, particularly whether last-mile delivery workers who distribute goods to retail stores are 'engaged in . . . interstate commerce.'
-This affects the enforceability of arbitration agreements for a wide range of distribution workers.
+Circuits disagree on the scope of the FAA's Section 1 transportation worker exemption, specifically whether workers who distribute goods to retail stores as part of a broader interstate distribution chain are 'transportation workers engaged in interstate commerce.'
+The split affects the enforceability of arbitration agreements for a broad class of last-mile delivery workers.

 Whether Section 47(b) of the Investment Company Act creates a private right of action allowing parties to a contract that violates the ICA to sue in federal court for rescission of that contract.